ml-explore/mlx-examples/stable_diffusion/README.md

 im = sd.decode(x_t)
 ```

-The above is almost line for line the implementation of the `txt2image.py`
+The above is essentially the implementation of the `txt2image.py` script in the
-script in the root of the repository.
+root of the repository.
 You can use the script as follows:

 ```shell